 Southern France Road Trip 2026: Route, Map & Provence

-A Southern France Road Trip It is one of the classic European routes par excellence – and rightly so.
-French Riviera with their luxury yachts, which Provence with its lavender fields and vineyards, which Camargue With its wild horses and flamingos, and Mediterranean villages that look like something out of an Impressionist painting.
-I've driven this route three times in my campervan – once in July during the lavender season, once in autumn for the grape harvest, and once in spring when the mimosa trees are in bloom.
-Each season has its own magic.
-In this guide, you'll find the complete Map of Southern France the best of all regions routes for 1 week, 10 days, 2 weeks or 14 days, all costs included., Overnight stays On the way there, the best campsites and my personal recommendations Insider tips, These are routes that aren't in any guidebook.
+A road trip through the South of France is one of the quintessential European routes – and rightly so.
+The Côte d'Azur with its luxury yachts, Provence with its lavender fields and vineyards, the Camargue with its wild horses and flamingos, plus Mediterranean villages that look like they've been lifted straight from an Impressionist painting.
+I've driven this route three times in a campervan – once in July during the lavender season, once in autumn for the grape harvest, and once in spring when the mimosa trees are in bloom.
+Each season has its own unique magic.
+In this guide, you'll find a complete map of all the regions of the South of France, the best routes for 1 week, 10 days, 2 weeks, or 14 days, all the costs, overnight stops along the way, the best campsites, and my personal insider tips that you won't find in any guidebook.
 Whether you're traveling by motorhome, campervan, or rental car: this route works.

 - Complete route: From Aix-en-Provence via Marseille, Cassis, Saint-Tropez, Cannes and Nice to Menton – 400 km in 7, 10 or 14 days, plus Camargue and lavender fields as a side trip.